murabus/murabus/content/authors/admin/_index.md

 I am a student of American Politics, Comparative Politics and Methodology.
 I enjoy teaching and collaborating.
 I believe in exposure through collaboration, in the value of interdisciplinary work, and I am a proponent and practitioner of establishing strong connections with students.
 I try to be active in the conference circuit.
 In addition to Turkish, I speak Russian.

 Outside of the work that I love, cars, travelling, and archaeology are three primary things that continue to fascinate me.
-Specifically, I am interested in late-model classic cars, the transition from paleolithic to neolithic eras, and civilizations of the Old World.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv-abus.pdf" "newtab" >}}CV{{< /staticref >}}.